Ulrichsberg

-Ulrichsberg is a municipality in the district of Rohrbach in the Austrian state of Upper Austria.
+Ulrichsberg (Ulrich´s Mountain) is a municipality in the district of Rohrbach in the Austrian state of Upper Austria.

 Geography

 Ulrichsberg lies in Mühlviertel in Upper Austria near the Bohemian Forest and along the Große Mühl river (north of the Danube).
 It covers an area of 12.2 km north to south and 10.3 km east to west for a total area of 57 km2.
 51.8% of the area is forested and 44.7% of the area is in agricultural use.